John Bunyan's The Pilgrim’s Progress Part-I, Summary

 🔸 Chapter 5: The Interpreter’s House

-Christian visits the Interpreter’s House, where he sees symbolic lessons about faith and spiritual struggle.
+Christian visits the Interpreter’s House, where he is shown several symbolic scenes that teach important lessons about faith and spiritual struggle, such as:

-• A picture of a preacher with the Bible.
+• A picture of a preacher with the Bible, showing the importance of true spiritual guides.

-• A dusty room symbolizing the heart cleansed by grace.
+• A dusty room that can only be properly cleaned by sprinkling water, symbolizing the heart cleansed by grace, not law.

 🔸 Chapter 6: The Cross and the Burden Falls Off

 Christian comes to the place of the Cross.
-When he sees the Cross, his burden falls off his back.
-This symbolizes forgiveness of sins through Christ.
+When he looks at the Cross and believes, his heavy burden suddenly falls from his back and rolls into an open grave.
+This symbolizes the forgiveness of sins through Christ’s sacrifice.

 “He hath given me rest by His sorrow, and life by His death.”